sizhky/sizhky.github.io/_posts/2017-11-09-neural-network-transformations.markdown

 <p class="side-note">Think of it like this.
 There is a river separating the land into two.
 We can think of lands separated by a crooked line, or if the land itself were to be stretched like a blanket, with the right kind and amount of stretching the river <b>looks</b> straight and the two lands on both sides warped. </p>

 That's the simple trick.
 SVM and (for this particular topic) Neural Networks are basically about that.
-While SVM has an explicit bais about the type of kernel that must be used, Neural Networks take it a step further and finds its own kernel.
+While SVM has an explicit bias about the type of kernel that must be used, Neural Networks take it a step further and finds its own kernel.

 <!--more-->
 <br/>